akgaur/brain-and-binary/README.md

 - For interview-style questions, show both brute-force and optimized approaches if relevant.
 - Add edge case handling and mention it in the explanation if applicable.
 - Use C# for code examples unless another language is requested.
+- Write code for all the aproaches whichs methioed for the question. along with proper explaination which is better to use